martel-innovate/join-fiware-lab-guide/docs/node-disconnection/fiware-lab.md

 # De-Registering your Node to FIWARE Lab

+This section describe how to de-register your Node to FIWARE Lab